Friday & Saturday,

 Kevin Cole, PR/Marketing, Hancock County Library System

 • HOMEGROWN is a free event, open to the public.
-Registration in advance of the event date is strongly encouraged.
+Due to space limitations for some sessions & programs, registration in advance of the event date is strongly encouraged.
 HOMEGROWN is directed to an adult and young adult (YA) audience, and is not intended for families with younger children.

 REGISTER